MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ### Calling the Polling APIs

-Once [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) has the peripheral bit set that you wish to poll, you may call into [GetLastPeripheralState](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.getlatestperipheralstate).
+Once [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) has the peripheral bit(s) set that you wish to poll, you may call into [GetLastPeripheralState](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.getlatestperipheralstate).

 The returned [PowerThermalPeripheralState](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalperipheralstate) contains the latest values for Thermal Score and Mitigation Level for the given peripheral.